dpsframework/dpsframework.org/_proposals/P40-CLIPSJNI-051_en.md

 -  Proposal date: April, 2022.
 -  Results location: GitHub repo.

-##   Section 2: Proposed Update
+##   Section 2: Process
--  The CLIPS-JNI version 0.51 Java native interface for CLIPS 6.31 has been reviewed by _Gary Riley_ on 2019-08-06.
+-  The CLIPS-JNI version 0.51 Java native interface for CLIPS 6.31[^1]  has been reviewed by _Gary Riley_ on 2019-08-06.
 The source code is available on the Source forge at <https://sourceforge.net/projects/clipsrules/files/CLIPS/6.31/>.
--  JADE agents capable of integrating and executing autonomous Expert Systems on the Multi-Agent platform require prior knowledge of the architecture of the Java machine and the hardware on which they are executed.
+-  JADE[^jade] agents capable of integrating and executing autonomous Expert Systems on the Multi-Agent platform require prior knowledge of the architecture of the Java machine and the hardware on which they are executed.

 ###  2.1.
 Description of the proposal: